ISCC independent smallholder (ISH) certification

 It is expected that the ISCC ISH certification approach will cost 30 to 40 percent less compared to other approaches and at the same time will help ISH to generate additional revenues via an ISH fund.
 The underlying cost and revenue structure is currently monitored continuously in order to prove the concept.

 If you are interested in setting up an ISH project please contact ISCC directly.

-If you would like to learn more about the ISCC ISH certification concept, please read the detailed information in the download box below as well as the information provided in the section ISCC tools.
+If you would like to learn more about the ISCC ISH certification concept, please find detailed information in the documents provided below as well as in the section ISCC tools.